 University of Tasmania Nov 2013 – Feb 2017

 Capital Medical University (China) Sep 2000 ¬¬– Jul 2005

 mandarin lessons closeby?
 Here's a selection of tutor listings that you can check out.

 Superprof can also suggest oral expression - chinese lessons to help you.

 Learning isn't a problem, oral comprehension - chinese lessons for all!

-Taking written comprehension - chinese lessons has never been easier: you're going to learn new skills.
+Taking accent reduction - chinese lessons has never been easier: you're going to learn new skills.